meshery/meshery/docs/pages/concepts/logical/relationships.md

 Relationships define the nature of interaction between interconnected components in Meshery.
 They represent various types of connections and dependencies between components no matter the genealogy of the relationship such as parent, siblings, binding.
 Relationships have selectors, metadata, and optional parameters.

-{% include/alert.html type="info" title="Contributing a new Relationship" content="<a href='https://docs.meshery.io/project/contributing/contributing-models#contribute-to-meshmodel-relationships'>contributing to relationships</a>" %}
+{% include/alert.html type="dark" title="Contributor Guide to Meshery Relationships" content="If you want to create a new relationship definition or modify existing relationship definitions, see the <a href='https://docs.meshery.io/project/contributing/contributing-models#contribute-to-meshmodel-relationships'>Contributing to Meshery Relationships</a> guide." %}

 ## Semantic and Non-Semantic Relationships